What makes CUT Gaming unique?

 The intent is to develop the platform as a contribution to the community of the central region.
 CUT Gaming hopes to make a difference by establishing and promoting eSports in the region.
 We also invite gamers from nearby towns to join the hosted tournaments.

 What type of tournaments can you expect from CUT Gaming?

 CUT Gaming will always strive to keep up to date with the latest eSport trends both locally and internationally that millions of gamers enjoy.
-For 2019, we decided to offer five different types of gaming genres based on the following game titles for each event:
+For 2020, we decided to offer four different types of gaming genres based on the following game titles for each event: